 So a parent with a few minor issues can receive a brief intervention rather than participating in a more intensive intervention designed for parents with significant problems.
 Similarly, for example, parents at risk of maltreating a child can undergo a specific Triple P program that will address their acute needs.

-This helps ensure that an organisation investing in parenting support does so wisely – devoting resources in a way that avoids waste.
+This helps ensure that an organization investing in parenting support does so wisely – devoting resources in a way that avoids waste.

 Why is a Triple P rollout a cost-effective option?

-It's widely accepted that quality, evidence-based parenting programs can impact on services and budgets dealing with crime and antisocial behaviour, health care, mental health, housing, education, drugs and alcohol, and children's social care.
+It's widely accepted that quality, evidence-based parenting programs can positively affect services and budgets dealing with crime and antisocial behavior, health care, mental health, housing, education, drugs and alcohol, and social services.